-- (39) According to the FIN-FSA's interpretation, verification of identity under chapter 1, section 4(7) of the AML act means, as regards legal persons, that the existence of the legal person is verified with information and/or documents from a reliable and independent source. - (40) According to the FIN-FSA's interpretation, information from reliable and independent sources as referred to in chapter 1, section 4(7) of the AML Act include, as regards legal persons, among other things, information from public registers referred to in paragraph 23 above. - (41) The FIN-FSA recommends supervised entities to consider that not all countries have made available information in public registers which could be considered a reliable and independent source within the meaning of chapter 1, section 4(7) of the AML Act.
-Supervised entities should carefully consider the up-to-datedness, reliability and usability from a foreign register (see chapter 6.3.1, paragraph 22 above).

-- (42) According to the FIN-FSA's interpretation, the obligation under chapter 3, section 2(3) of the AML act to identity a representative and verify the identity means, as regards legal persons, that the identity of the legal person's representative shall be verified similarly to a customer who is a natural person.18 - (43) According to the FIN-FSA's interpretation, chapter 3, section 2(4) of the AML Act means that the identity of a legal person's representative shall, as a rule, be verified before starting a business relationship or executing a transaction, and the possibility to complete the verification of the identity of the legal person's representative only after the establishment of the customer relationship is an exception to the main rule.19 - (44) According to the FIN-FSA's interpretation, the procedures referred to in chapter 2, section 3(2) of the AML Act shall include risk-based procedures to identify a legal person's representative, to verify the representative's identity and to ensure the right of representation. - (45) According to the FIN-FSA's interpretation, the representative's right to act on behalf of the customer may be ascertained in accordance with chapter 3, section 2(3) of the AML Act for example by checking the representative's right of signature on the excerpt from the Trade Register.
+- (41) According to the FIN-FSA's interpretation, verification of identity under chapter 1, section 4(7) of the AML act means, as regards legal persons, that the existence of the legal person is verified with information and/or documents from a reliable and independent source. - (42) According to the FIN-FSA's interpretation, information from reliable and independent sources as referred to in chapter 1, section 4(7) of the AML Act includes, as regards legal persons, among other things, information from the registers maintained by the Finnish Patent and Registration Office (trade register, register of associations, register of foundations). - (43) The FIN-FSA recommends supervised entities to consider that the usability of registered information may be limited for example by circumstances where the information has not been updated or the supervised entity has other grounds to suspect its accuracy.
+This could be the case for example when the supervised entity receives up-to-date information from its customer on a limited-liability company customer's new managing director and/or members of the board of directors, but the customer has not yet updated this information to the Trade Register. - (44) The FIN-FSA recommends supervised entities to consider that not all countries have made available information in public registers which could be considered a reliable and independent source within the meaning of chapter 1, section 4(7) of the AML Act.
+Supervised entities should carefully consider the up-to-datedness, reliability and usability from a foreign register (see chapter 6.3.1, paragraph 22 above). - (45) According to the FIN-FSA's interpretation, the obligation under chapter 3, section 2(3) of the AML act to identity a representative and verify the identity means, as regards legal persons, that the identity of the legal person's representative shall be verified similarly to a customer who is a natural person. - (46) According to the FIN-FSA's interpretation, chapter 3, section 2(4) of the AML Act means that the identity of a legal person's representative shall, as a rule, be verified before starting a business relationship or executing a transaction, and the possibility to complete the verification of the identity of the legal person's representative only after the establishment of the customer relationship is an exception to the main rule. - (47) According to the FIN-FSA's interpretation, the procedures referred to in chapter 2, section 3(2) of the AML Act shall include risk-based procedures to identify a legal person's representative, to verify the representative's identity and to ensure the right of representation. - (48) According to the FIN-FSA's interpretation, the representative's right to act on behalf of the customer may be ascertained in accordance with chapter 3, section 2(3) of the AML Act for example by checking the representative's right of signature on the excerpt from the Trade Register.
 The right of representation may also be based on, for example, the district court's decision to impose an administrator, or a power of attorney.
-Supervised entities shall assess the reliability of the document carrying the right of representation, and where necessary, take further steps to ascertain the right of representation.
+Supervised entities shall assess the reliability of the document carrying the right of representation, and where necessary, take further steps to ascertain the right of representation. - For more detailed information on the verification of the identity of a natural person, see chapter 6.3.2.